2do2go/esencia/README.md

 ## Router
 ### Router.constructor(options)
-Router constructor have one argument - hash of options.
+Router constructor takes one argument - hash of options.
 There are following options:

 * `root`